asantaga/wiserheatingapi/README.md

 ## 6. Documentation

-Documentation available in apidocs.html and within comments in the code
+Documentation available in [docs](docs) directory and within comments in the code

 *Changelog*